slinkp/practical-deep-learning-fastai/README.md

 ### Deploying to Huggingface

-I made a separate repo to deploy from as that seemed the path of least resistance.
+I made a separate repo to deploy from, as that seemed the path of least resistance.

 But, that means manually copying the exported app to it, renaming it `app.py`, copying needed model files, maintaining a `requirements.txt`, etc.
-None of that hard, but tedious and I'm likely to forget if I ever revisit this!
+None of that was hard, but tedious and I'm likely to forget if I ever revisit this!

 ### HUGGINGFACE WARNING: need to enable git lfs BEFORE adding a large blob

 Don't just dump a big pickle file into your repo!

 Other folks ran into this issue:

 ```